dylanhayes/dylanhayes.github.io/_posts/2020-08-14-Speaking-Virtually.md

 I'll update the blog in future with my experiences once I have used the most recent OBS to see how the out of the box virtual camera works.

 [Hue Sync](https://www.philips-hue.com/en-us/entertainment/sync-with-pc) Although you can control Hue lights with a highly functional mobile app, being able to control the lights from your desktop PC puts everything at your fingertips.
 By setting up an &quot;entertainment area&quot; in the mobile app, and and running the windows app on my &quot;production screen&quot; I particularly like being able to bright the lighting up to high brightness levels in a single click.

+### Post script

+If you are wondering how long it might to take to set all this up, it took me about 30 minutes to get OBS setup as I liked and all the hardware plugged in and working correctly o a new machine  following an unexpected hardware failure on the usual machine I use for OBS.
+Obviously, I'd done it before and you may find it takes longer.